alemar11/ios-watchos-tvos-macos-resources/README.md

 - [List of awesome snippets, plugins, and extras for Xcode](https://github.com/jeffreyjackson/awesome-xcode)
 - [The best FRP in iOS links.](https://gist.github.com/JaviLorbada/4a7bd6129275ebefd5a6)
 - [Swift Community Best Practices](https://github.com/schwa/Swift-Community-Best-Practices)
+- [WWDC Students](https://github.com/wwdc) - This repository features the lists of WWDC scholarship entrants from each year, beginning in 2014.

 ---